Introduction

 if (user.userId === TARGET_USER_ID || user.keyName === TARGET_KEY_NAME) {

-// load transaction list
+// load the list of transactions

 const transactionsIdArr = await PCTransactionsManager.getTransactionList(user);